willamjonathan/MusicMate/README.md

 <h1>MUSICMATE</h1>
 <h2>Background:</h2><br>
-Music-Mate is an application that intends to connect music creators and music enjoyers through a unique music-based platform.
-In MusicMate, users can listen to their music choice, but with that, they have the ability to give comments and react to it similar to  the way of social media.
-Besides that, MusicMate also provides a simple interface for musicians to test out their music using the Live-Produce feature.
-The application offers a comprehensive platform for musicians to showcase their talents.
-By uploading their original compositions, musicians can easily share their music with a wide audience of music enthusiasts.
-This allows them to gain exposure, build a fan base, and receive valuable feedback on their work.<br>
-One of the key features of MusicMate is its collaboration functionality.
-Musicians can connect with other artists, regardless of their location, to work on joint projects.
-This opens up endless possibilities for musicians to explore new genres, experiment with different sounds, and create unique compositions by leveraging the collective talent and creativity of the MusicMate community.
-The application also provides a commenting system, enabling users to offer constructive feedback and engage in discussions about various musical compositions.
-This fosters a supportive and collaborative environment where musicians can learn from each other, exchange ideas, and grow as artists.
-In addition to connecting musicians, MusicMate offers a feature-rich music production toolset.
-The built-in production tools allow musicians to create music directly within the application. <br>
-Overall, MusicMate aims to revolutionize how music creators connect and collaborate, fostering a vibrant community that celebrates creativity and provides a platform for musicians to thrive.
-Whether it's sharing music, collaborating with other artists, receiving feedback, or producing music, MusicMate is poised to become a go-to application for musicians seeking to expand their reach and connect with a global audience.<br>
+Music-Mate is an innovative music application that connects music creators and listeners.
+Users can listen to music, post their own compositions (supporting MP3, WAV, and OGG file formats), and engage with the music through comments and reactions.
+The app emphasizes collaboration, enabling musicians to connect with others globally and explore new genres.
+It also provides a supportive environment with constructive feedback and discussions.
+Music-Mate includes a feature-rich music production toolset for creating music within the app.
+Overall, Music-Mate revolutionizes music connection and collaboration, offering a platform for musicians to thrive and connect with a global audience.<br>
 <h2>Team Members:</h2><br>
-We are all undergraduate students from Bina Nusantara International University, and our member consists of:<br>
+We are all undergraduate students from Bina Nusantara International University.
+Our team name is the JAW and our member consists of:<br>
 1. William Jonathan Mulyadi<br>
 2. Andrean Hasan<br>
 3. Joshua Alexander<br>
-<h1>Video Demonstration:</h1><br>
+<h2>Tools: ( a brief explanation )</h2>:<br>
+To begin with, our initial step was to establish the design of our project.
+After that, we utilized Figma to create a prototype before proceeding with further development.
+Simultaneously, we made a decision regarding the web app architecture we would employ.
+Considering the small scale of our application, cost-effectiveness, and minimal resource requirements, we opted for a monolithic architecture.<br>

+Once the prototype was completed and the architecture was determined, we proceeded to divide the tasks.
+For the frontend, we established a development environment using React JS.
+In terms of the API, we chose to build our own from scratch.
+Our custom API, known as the JAW API, is based on FastAPI.
+Lastly, for the backend, we concluded that implementing Firebase would be the most suitable choice.
+Its simplicity aligns well with the NoSQL approach we aimed to incorporate.<br>
+<h2>Video Demonstration:</h2><br>
 LINK :